tweag/dsomm-baseline/README.md

-Enter the repositories to check (comma-separated, format: github-org/repo): ModusCreate/test-repo Enter output format (tabular/csv, default is tabular): csv Enter the path and filename for the CSV file (e.g., /path/to/output.csv): ./dsomm-test-repo.csv Show all checks in output (including Not Supported)?, default is Y (Y/n):
+Enter the repositories to check (comma-separated, format: github-org/repo): ModusCreate/test-repo Enter output format (tabular/csv, default is tabular): csv Enter the path and filename for the CSV file (e.g., /path/to/output.csv): ./dsomm-test-repo.csv Show "Not Supported" checks in output?
+Default is Y (Y, n):
 Results have been saved to ./dsomm-test-repo.csv
 ```
 </details>